 The group $\G$ in Criterion \ref{crit-hausdorff2} can be chosen to be a countable or a profinite group.

 \begin{ex} {\rm Actions which are free or topologically free are locally quasi-analytic, see Section \ref{sec-LQA}, and so they have Hausdorff germinal groupoids.
 There are many examples of minimal equicontinuous actions of countable groups with this property.
 For instance, in \cite{DHL2017} it was shown that any finite or separable profinite group can be realized as the discriminant group of a minimal equicontinuous action of a finite index torsion-free subgroup of ${\rm SL}(n,\mZ)$ with $n \geq 3$ sufficiently large.
-These actions are free, and so their germinal groupoid is Hausdorff.
-Essentially free actions on rooted trees in \cite[Section 5]{Grigorchuk2011} are topologically free, and so their associated germinal groupoid is Hausdorff.
-These actions include, among others, the action generated by the Bellaterra automaton, the action of the lamplighter group, an action of a solvable Baumslag-Solitar group $BS(1,3)$, and others.
+These actions are free, and so their germinal groupoids are Hausdorff.
+Essentially free actions on rooted trees in \cite[Section 5]{Grigorchuk2011} are topologically free, and so their associated germinal groupoids are Hausdorff.
+These actions include, among others, the action generated by the Bellaterra automaton, the action of the lamplighter group, the action of a solvable Baumslag-Solitar group $BS(1,3)$, and others.
 The minimal equicontinuous actions of surface groups in \cite{Joseph2023} are topologically free, and therefore their germinal groupoids are Hausdorff. } \end{ex}